$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: hp -robust multigrid solver

-From this point onward, we focus on Step~(Ii) of Algorithm~\ref{algorithm:afem} for a given adaptive loop counter $L>0$ and $k \ge 1$.
-In the following, we introduce a local geometric multigrid method, which will serve as iterative solver within the \texttt{SOLVE} module.
+In the following, we introduce a local geometric multigrid method, which will serve as iterative solver within the \texttt{SOLVE} module of an adaptive FEM algorithm.
 Each full step of the proposed multigrid method can be mathematically described by an iteration operator $\Phi \colon \V_L^p \to \V_L^p$, i.e., given the current approximation $u_L \in \V_L^p$, the solver generates the new iterate $\Phi(u_L) \in \V_L^p$.

 The main ingredients in the solver construction are an inexpensive global residual solve on $\TT_0$ and local residual solves on all patches $\TT_{\ell, z}$ for $z\in \VV_{\ell}^+$ on the intermediate levels $\ell = 1, \ldots, L-1$ and all patches on the finest level $\TT_L$ when $p>1$.
 For ease of notation, we define the algebraic residual functional $R_L \colon \V_L^p \to \RR$ by